OSHA 30 Hour Construction Industry Outreach

 OSHA 30 Hour Outreach Training Program - Construction - Occupational Safety and Health Administration

 - 200 Constitution Avenue

 End of Course Instructions

-YOU MUST COMPLETE THE SURVEY AT THE END OF THIS TRAINING TO RECEIVE YOUR DOL CARD.
+YOU MUST COMPLETE THE MANDATORY SURVEY AT THE END OF THIS TRAINING TO RECEIVE YOUR SAFETY CERTIFICATION CARD.

-Once you complete the course, you will be provided with a completion certificate which will be available through your My Training page.
+Once you complete the course, you will be provided with a completion certificate which will be available through your My Courses page.
 Please be aware the certificate is not an official document.
-It serves only as evidence of your completion of the course until you receive your official Department of Labor card in the mail.
+It serves only as evidence of your completion of the course until you receive your official Safety Certification card in the mail.

 All quizzes must be passed with a 70% to proceed forward to the next lesson.
 No quiz can be failed three times, if you fail any quiz or exam three times you will be permanently locked out of the OSHA Outreach Program online and will be forced to complete the course in the classroom.